Ethiopia claims big advance in Tigray, suffering worsens | Law-Order

 Ethiopia's military has defeated local forces in the west of Tigray state, Prime Minister Abiy Ahmed said on Thursday, accusing his foes of atrocities during a week of fighting that threatens to destabilise the Horn of Africa.
 Air strikes and ground combat have killed hundreds, sent refugees flooding into Sudan, stirred Ethiopia's ethnic divisions and raised questions over the credentials of Abiy, Africa's youngest leader who won a Nobel Peace Prize in 2019.

 "The western region of Tigray has been liberated," tweeted Abiy, 44, who comes from the largest ethnic group the Oromo and once fought with the Tigrayans against neighbouring Eritrea.
-"The army is now providing humanitarian assistance and services.
-It is also feeding the people," he added.
+"The army is now providing humanitarian assistance."

 With communications down and media barred, independent verification of the status of the conflict was impossible.
 The Tigray People's Liberation Front (TPLF), which rules the mountainous northern state of more than five million people, announced a local state of emergency against what it termed an "invasion by outsiders".